Packing List for Italy: 10 Things You Shouldn't Forget

 This is true no matter your destination.
 From the cities to the hills, having a comfortable bag to carry all your things is just a good idea.
 For Italy, we’d recommend something that also looks cool (are you noticing any patterns here?) but above all, make sure it’s comfortable and holds everything it needs to.

-In the cities, you’ll need to carry your reusable water bottle, to fill up at all the fountains of Rome for example.
+You should definitely bring a water bottle to Italy and a comfortable bag is a must to carry it.
+In fact, in the cities, you’ll need to carry your reusable water bottle, to fill up at all the fountains of Rome for example.
 You’ll need your coffee cup for your daily cappuccino, as well as sunglasses and sunscreen, a scarf (we’ll get to that), chargers, your camera and maybe even snacks.

 This applies to everyone, especially if you’re travelling in summer.
 Yes, that might sound counter-intuitive, but if it’s hot, you might not be dressed particularly modestly.
 However, when you’re visiting any one of the many churches and religious buildings that dot the entire country, you may be required to cover your skin from shoulders to knees.
 This applies to both men and women, and they reserve the right to turn people away, even after queuing all day.

 In the beginning, we advised that you pack light, and we stand by that.
-However, if you’re planning to hang out in the evenings, say on this tour of Milan, Lake Como and Venice, consider bringing some slightly dressier clothes.
+However, if you’re planning to hang out in the evenings, say on a Private Lake Como Day Tour from Milan by Car, consider bringing some slightly dressier clothes.

 Although you’ll be dressed smart-casual during the day, Italians love to get dressed up, and in the evenings, you’ll see the locals hanging out in high heels, dresses and collared shirts.
 This is a great opportunity to show off your finery.